ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

    {: codeblock}

-1. Create the VPN server within the subnet, security group, and server/client certificates in the Secerts Manager instance.
+1. Create the VPN server within the subnet, security group, and server/client certificates in the Secrets Manager instance.

    ```terraform
    resource "ibm_is_vpn_server" "example" {